Respondus Lockdown Browser & Monitoring enables all LaneCC instructors to utilize AI-based proctoring for Moodle-based quizzes.

 - Step 1: Setup your quizzes and exams as you normally would within Moodle.
 Set the due date, duration, number of attempts, individual user overrides, and any other additional settings that are required.

-- Step 2: Make sure editing is turned on and that the left-hand navigation column is open (this has your Participants and Grades tabs).
-If the navigation bar is not open, you can click on the menu bars (three lines in the upper left corner) and the column will appear.
+- Step 2: Make sure editing is turned on and that the block drawer is open.
+If it is not open, you can click on the Open block drawer menu (left angle bracket in the upper right corner) and the column will appear.

 Step 4: Locate the Respondus block you just added, and click on the "Dashboard" link within the block.